hltcoe/concrete-java/simpleaccumulo/README.md

 Namespacing introduces the possibility of duplication.
-We do not want to have 35 copies of concretely-annotated gigaword in accumulo, or even 3 copies of twitter.
+We do not want to have 35 copies of concretely-annotated gigaword in Accumulo, or even 3 copies of twitter.
-Before adding a dataset, ask others what already exists; note accumulo is fast but space-constrained.
+Before adding a dataset, ask others what already exists; note Accumulo is fast but space-constrained.

-## What's currently in accumulo on the mini-grid
+## What's currently in Accumulo on the mini-grid

 The column family/namespace `twolfe-cag1` contains all 8,739,092 Communications in
 `/export/projects/fferraro/cag-4.6.10/processing/from-marcc/20161012-083257/gigaword-merged/tgz`